fuzzysolutions/qgis-tester-plugin/docs/source/usage.rst

 .. image:: testpanel_upload_dragdrop.png
 	:align: center

-This is not the final step, so the "Test passes" and "Test fails" buttons are disabled.
-Instead, a "Next step" button is enabled.
-The user should click on it once he has performed the task indicated in the panel (that is, once the layer file has been dragged into the GeoServer explorer)
+Since this is not the final step, the :guilabel:`Test passes` and :guilabel:`Test fails` buttons are disabled.
+Instead, a :guilabel:`Next step` button is enabled.
+The user should click it once he has performed the task indicated in the panel (in this case, once the layer file has been dragged into the GeoServer explorer)

 The last step is automated.
 The plugin will decide if the test passes or not, by checking the layers in the catalog.
 The user interaction is not needed for that.
 Once checked, the plugin will move to the next test.

-Some tests might contain intermedate manual steps where something is to be verified by the user.
-In this case, the "Test passes" and "Test fails" buttons will be renamed to "Step passes" and "Step fails" and will be enabled.
-The "Next step" button will be disabled.
+Some tests might contain intermediate manual steps where something is to be verified by the user.
+In this case, the :guilabel:`Test passes` and :guilabel:`Test fails` buttons will be renamed to :guilabel:`Step passes` and :guilabel:`Step fails` and will be enabled.

+At any time, the user can click :guilabel:`Skip test` to cancel the current test and move to the next one, or click :guilabel:`Cancel testing` to skip the remaing tests and show the :guilabel:`Test report`.

 Test report
 #############

-Once all tests have been run (or skipped), the test panel is hidden and a test results dialog is shown.
+Once all the selected tests have been run (or skipped), the test panel is hidden and a test results dialog is shown.

 .. image:: testresults.png
 	:align: center